sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Deploy the `orders` BAR File

-In this section you will deploy the `orders` BAR file (the BAR File you changed immediately above) to the CIP environment.
+In this section you will deploy the `orders` BAR file (the BAR File you changed immediately above) to the ICP4I environment.

 Deployment of a BAR file includes the creation of the Integration Server in which it will run, and you do this by configuring and deploying a Helm Chart.
 This Helm Chart includes all the details of the Integration Server, as well as the BAR file itself.